teejay-tems/Restaurant-Orders-Analysis/README.md

 **_3. Avoid Data Duplication:_** By referencing the menu_items table in the order_details table, you avoid duplicating item information.
 Each item’s details are stored once in the menu_items table and referenced as needed in the order_details table.

 **_4. Simplified Maintenance:_** Having a clear relationship between tables makes it easier to maintain the database.
 Updates to item details need to be made in only one place (the menu_items table), and those changes will automatically be reflected in any related orders.
+For the complete data cleaning documentation, [*_Click Here_*]()
+## Data Analysis and Insights
+This project aims to analyze sales data to identify peak ordering times and seasonal trends.
+Evaluate the profit margins for each item and identify the most profitable dishes and drinks.
+In addition, to assess the popularity of the different item categories (e.g., appetizers, main courses, desserts, beverages) over the quarter.
+Provide recommendations for menu adjustments based on item popularity and profitability.

+This analysis will provide answers to the following questions.

+**1. What were the least and most ordered items?
+What categories were they in?**

+**2. What do the highest spend orders look like?
+Which items did they buy and how much did they spend?**

+**3. Were there certain times that had more or less orders?**

+**4. Which cuisines should we focus on developing more menu items for based on the data?**